xiaoylu/leetcode_category/Java/Readme.md

   * For compilers to warn you:
     * @Deprecated vs. @SuppressWarnings, @Override
 * Lambda expression
-  * A functional interface is any interface that contains only one **abstract** method
+  * A functional interface is any interface that contains only one **abstract** method, ex.
+Comparator<T>, Predicate<T>
-  * lambda expressions represents the instance of a functional interface
+  * Use lambda expression to represent the instance of a functional interface
 ```java
  / * Anonymous class
    * Check Person is a functional interface